wesinator/windows-dev-docs/hub/apps/design/layout/screen-sizes-and-breakpoints-for-responsive-design.md

 ---
-title: Screen sizes and break points for responsive design
+title: Screen sizes and break points for responsive design.
-description: Rather than optimizing your UI for the many devices across the Windows ecosystem, we recommended designing for a few key width categories called breakpoints. ms.date: 09/20/2024 ms.topic: article
+description: Rather than optimizing your UI for the many devices across the Windows ecosystem, we recommended designing for a few key width categories called breakpoints. ms.date: 11/21/2024 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium